 Viagra is one of the most popular drugs on the market today, earning manufacturer Pfizer over one billion dollars a year.
 Its popularity has led to thousands of bad jokes, hundreds of cheesy commercials, and put the phrase “erectile dysfunction” on the radar.
 But how much do you actually know about the infamous erectile dysfunction pill?

 Here are 10 things you should know to get better acquainted with Viagra, and its generic sildenafil.

-There will be two manufacturers for generic sildenafil… if not more.
+There are two manufacturers for generic sildenafil… and more on the way.

 In 2013, generic manufacturer Teva Pharmaceuticals reached a settlement that allowed them to manufacture generic sildenafil starting on December 11th, 2017.
 As of last week, Teva was set up to be the sole manufacturer for generic Viagra until 2020, when the brand name patent expires.

 However, on December 6th, Viagra manufacturer Pfizer announced that they would also be releasing generic sildenafil, at a significantly reduced price.
 Ultimately this move will enable Pfizer to share in the profits of generic sildenafil.
 Smart move on their part.